JNRowe/jnrowe.github.io/thoughts/disconnect.rst

   one huge chunk.
 * Sites with a slightly more tech bias like HackerNews and its ilk are just a complete time hole.
-Often the really interesting tech stories will bubble up elsewhere in a curated fashion(such as Trivium_), and for example on HN the majority of posts and comments are just US politics or occasionally interesting insights from the SV bubble anyway.
+Often the really interesting tech stories will bubble up elsewhere in a curated fashion(such as Trivium_), and for example on HackerNews the majority of posts and comments are just US politics or occasionally interesting insights from the Silicon Valley bubble anyway.

 I’ll still catch up from a couple of, in my opinion, trusted sources.
 That is to say I’ll dip in to a few categories on :abbr:`BBC (British Broadcasting